hark130/Latissimus_Dorsi/3-Internals/README.md

 	* [ ] Use the above file IO functionality to resolve those (inevitably) symbolic links to their destinations
 	* [ ] Print the actual libraries loaded in /proc/<PID>/mem

+### NOTES

+* From proc(5) man page:
+/proc/[pid]/cmdline
+              This read-only file holds the complete command line for the process, **unless the process is a zombie.
+In the latter case, there is nothing in this file: that is, a read on this file will return 0 characters.**  The command-line arguments appear in this file as a set of strings separated by null bytes ('\0'), with a further null byte after the last string.